 - iPhone must first be running the latest iOS version (iOS 10 as of writing this)

 To update your iPhone, go to Settings > General > Software Update.
-Perform the same steps with your watch by going to the Apple Watch app on your phone.
+Perform the same steps with your watch by going to the Watch app on your iPhone.